-Analysis | Rich people prefer Grey Poupon, white people own pets: the data behind the cultural divide
+Analysis | What we buy can be used to predict our politics, race or education — sometimes with more than 90 percent accuracy

 Income

 Attitudes toward police violence are only a few percentage points less effective in predicting high (in the top 25 percent) income than they are in predicting whiteness.
-The overlap shows how closely related race and income are, likely due to historical disparities and continuing problems with racial bias.
+The overlap shows how closely related race and income are, probably because of historical disparities and continuing problems with racial bias.

 Race aside, consumer behavior is strongly linked to income level.
 In 1992, Grey Poupon mustard predicted income better than any other brand.
 By 2016, its place as the key signifier of the country’s economic and cultural divide had been taken by Apple’s iPhone — which the researchers found to be a much clearer signifier of income than the condiment had been.